PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/panorama/README.md

 - `public_ip_resource_group_name` - (`string`, optional, defaults to `var.resource_group_name`) name of a Resource Group that contains public IP that that will be associated with the interface.
 Used only when `create_public_ip` is `false`.
+- `public_ip_id`                  - (`string`, optional, defaults to `null`) ID of the public IP to associate with the interface.
+Property is used when public IP is not created or sourced within this module but with the `public_ip` module instead.

 Example: